Epic-legend128/Graph-Algorithms/README.md

 ```

 ### Floyd-Warshall
-Floyd-Warshall algorithm finds the shortest path between all pairs of nodes in a graph and works on both directed and undirected graphs.
-However, it fails to work when a negative cycle is included within the given graph.<br>
+Floyd-Warshall algorithm finds the shortest path between <strong>all pairs of nodes</strong> in a graph and works on both <strong>directed and undirected graphs</strong>.
+However, it <strong>fails to work when a negative cycle</strong> is included within the given graph.<br>

-It takes advantage of a concept known as dynamic programming.
-It works by using an adjacency matrix and storing the distances from node i to node j in each slot.
+It takes advantage of a concept known as <strong>dynamic programming</strong>.
+It works by using an <strogn>adjacency matrix</strong> and storing the distances from node i to node j in each slot.
 The values are initialised by inputting the edges into the matrix, and if no edge exists between two nodes then the value is set to infinity.
 That is the initialisation process.
 The actual algorithm takes into account, that for the shortest path between node i to j, there can be k intermediate nodes between the path, and it therefore loops over all possible source, target and intermediate nodes and updates the shortest path in the matrix `dists[i][j]`, only if `dists[i][j] > dists[i][k] + dists[k][j]`.
 After all three nested loops end, the matrix will contain all shortest paths between all pairs of nodes.<br>

 The code for such a simple algorithm would just look like this:
 ```c++